doksu/TA-centralops/README.md

     | convert timeformat="%Y-%m-%dT%H:%M:%S%z" mktime(domain_creation_date)
     | where (now-domain_creation_date)<1209600                                \\ domains less than 2 weeks old

-Be sure to use the centralopswhois_cache lookup *before* the centralopswhois command, as it will not perform an external lookup if it has been retrieved from the cache (which is determined by the presence of a populated 'name_servers' field).
+Be sure to use the centralopswhois_cache lookup *before* the centralopswhois command, as it will not perform an external lookup if it has been retrieved from the cache (which is determined by the presence of a populated 'centralopswhois_domain' field).
 Equally, updating the centralopswhois_cache lookup after the centralopswhois command is important so subsequent searches can use the cached information.

 ### Features